Hurler syndrome: Gene therapy

 A great deal of interest exists in treating MPS I with gene therapy.
 In animal models, delivery of the iduronidase gene has been accomplished with retrovirus, adenovirus, adeno-associated virus, and plasmid vectors.
 Mice and dogs with MPS I have been successfully treated with gene therapy.
 Most vectors can correct the disease in the liver and spleen, and can correct brain effects with a high dosage.
 Gene therapy has improved survival, neurological, and physical symptoms; however, some animals have developed unexplained liver tumors.
 If safety issues can be resolved, gene therapy may provide an alternative human treatment for MPS disorders in the future.

 Sangamo Therapeutics, headquartered in Richmond, California, is currently conducting a clinical trial involving gene editing using zinc finger nuclease (ZFN) for the treatment of MPS I.

 History

-In 1919, Gertrud Hurler, a German pediatrician, described a syndrome involving corneal clouding, skeletal abnormalities, and mental retardation.
+In 1919, Gertrud Hurler, a German pediatrician, described a syndrome involving corneal clouding, skeletal abnormalities, and intellectual disability.
 A similar disease of "gargoylism" had been described in 1917 by Charles A. Hunter.
 Hurler did not mention Hunter's paper.
 Because of the communications interruptions caused by World War I, it is likely that she was unaware of his study.
 Hurler syndrome now refers to MPS IH, while Hunter syndrome refers to MPS II.
 In 1962, a milder form of MPS I was identified by Scheie, leading to the designation of Scheie syndrome.